bixb922/crank-organ/doc-software/README.md

 Press the "save" button at the bottom of the page to save all changes.

 Columns:
-* Title
-* Genre
-* Author
-* Year
+* Title, Genre, Author, Year: free text
 * Autoplay: if marked, this tune is included in the "shuffle all" function.
-* Rating
-* Info
+* Rating: this should be *, ** or *** or be left blank.
+I use it to indicate how much I like this tune.
+* Info: free text.
+This information can also be added using the history page.
+I use it to keep notes on music recently played.
+* Lyrics: press the L button to add or edit lyrics for this tune.
+The lyrics can be recalled with the Lyrics button on the Performance page.
-* Duration in minutes:seconds, calculated automatically
+* Duration in minutes: seconds, calculated automatically
-* Date added, registered automatically
+* Date added, added automatically
 * File name
 * Size: file size in bytes
 + Clean row: mark here to clear all fields of this row on save.
 This is used to get rid of the information about a deleted file.